Most cats have 18 toes — five on their front paws and four on their back ones — but some cats have a few extras, and they’re known as polydactyl cats.

 As Hemingway wrote in a letter, “One cat just leads to another.”

-Today, there are approximately 40 to 50 polydactyl cats — some of which are Snow White’s descendants — that live at the Hemingway House and Museum and are protected as a historical treasure.
+Today, there are about 40 to 50 polydactyl cats — some of which are Snow White’s descendants — that live at the Hemingway House and Museum and are protected as a historical treasure.

 The cats receive regular veterinary care, including vaccinations and treatments for fleas, heartworms and ear mites, and because Hemingway named all of his cats, the tradition continues today at his estate.